-5.4.3 Risk Control and Mitigation
+5.5.3 Risk Control and Mitigation

-The Company has established Group Risk Appetite Statements that are aligned with the long-term strategic direction of SCBX Financial Group to guide its overall risktaking decisions and its design of effective risk controls and treatment plans.
-SCBX and its portfolio companies shall establish key risk indicators and risk limits to control and monitor the pre-specified material risks with plan to manage and mitigate the risk impacts from breaching the approved risk appetites, as well as conducting capital adequacy review.
+The Group has established and regularly reviewed its Group Risk Appetite Statements to align with the long-term strategic direction.
+These statements serve as a framework to guide overall risk-taking and inform the design of effective risk controls and mitigation plans.
+SCBX and its portfolio companies are required to set and periodically review risk limits to monitor and manage prespecified material risks.
+These risk limits are designed to mitigate the impacts of any breaches of approved risk appetites, as well as conducting capital adequacy reviewed.

-Risk monitoring and controls are conducted by setting key risk indicators and risk limits for different levels of exposure: SCBX Financial Group, Bank, customer, product, transaction, and others.
 A variety of internal control mechanisms are established to manage risks in accordance with the Bank and SCBX Financial Group's policies and procedures as well as an audit process conducted by the Internal Audit Function to review risk management practices.

-5.4.4 Risk Monitoring
+5.5.4 Risk Monitoring

-Group companies must regularly report the risk levels through the risk dashboard to SCBX for the Group's monitoring of consolidated risk exposures.
-In case there is any risk or incident that could significantly affect the business and reputation of the portfolio company and/or the SCBX Financial Group, such portfolio company must report to SCBX Chief Risk Office in a timely manner.
+Group companies are required to report the risk levels through the risk dashboard to SCBX on monthly basis for SCBX's monitoring of consolidated risk exposures effectively.

+In case there are any risk issues or activities or incidents arise that could significantly impact the business and reputation of the portfolio company and/or the Group, the portfolio company must promptly report the matter to SCBX Chief Risk Office.